ishakmohmed/Book-Buddy/README.md

 * AWS RDS
 * Heroku

-### [5] Screenshots
+### [4] Screenshots
 Home screen of Book Buddy:

 ![Mohmed Ishak](https://user-images.githubusercontent.com/52876913/131381266-9a883e16-5d25-4f53-95fd-d398e5734253.png)

 ### [6] How to Run the Project Locally
 If you want to just view the completed, hosted version of this app, refer point 1 above.
 Otherwise, keep reading.
-Fork this repository and clone it to your machine.
-Make sure you've got Node, MongoDB, and Expo CLI installed on your machine.
-You may Google how to do so as it's very simple and I don't want to pollute my README file and bore you with too much of instructions.
-In the backend folder, add a .env file and paste the following code:

-    NODE_ENV=development
-    PORT=5000
-    MONGO_URI=mongodb://localhost:27017/temporaryDB
-    JWT_SECRET_KEY=thisisafakejwtsecretkey
-Then install all frontend and backend dependencies by typing ```npm i``` in terminal for frontend and backend folder individually.
-Then, run the backend server by typing ```nodemon index.js``` in the terminal under backend folder.
-Then, launch the app from the frontend folder in the terminal by typing ```npm start```.
-A website will be launched.
-Follow the instructions in that site to view the app on your mobile phone.
-If the instructions change in future, please paste this phrase to Google search engine and do a super quick research: "How to run an Expo app from my mobile phone".
+Please take note that this is just the backend of Book Buddy as there's no way to share my frontend (Dialogflow) project unless I know your email.
+If you do want to inspect the implementation on Dialogflow, message me and I will add you as a collaborator.
+If you're interested to check the backend out, fork this repository and clone it to your machine.
+Make sure you've got the right tools installed to run a Spring Boot project with MySQL (Google how to do so as I don't want to write a long, confusing article).
+In the resources folder, there's a file called `application.properties`.
+Change the username and password to that of your local MySQL database.
+The database URL is already good but make sure you manually create a database called `bookbuddydatabase` before running the application.

 ### [7] Hosting
-* Frontend: Expo
+* Frontend: Automatically hosted by Dialogflow
 * Backend: Heroku
-* Database: MongoDB Atlas
+* Database: AWS RDS (Relational Database Service)